Critical care in Manchester, New Hampshire

 ICU survivors peer support group

-Did you know that it is quite common for those in intensive care to have lingering effects from their stay?
-We're still learning ways to prevent and treat post-intensive care syndrome, or PICS, but some have benefitted from sharing similar experiences.
-They find it can provide opportunities for participants to gain practical skills and self-care strategies from those ahead of them in the healing process.
+Did you know that it's quite common for those in intensive care to have lingering effects from their stays?
+We're still learning how to prevent and treat post-intensive care syndrome, or PICS, but some benefit from sharing similar experiences.
+This support group is an opportunity for participants to gain practical skills and self-care strategies from those at different stages in the healing process.